cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

     You can see Helm releases [here](https://github.com/helm/helm/releases) please use helm 3.6.X version.

+  * `max_sleep_time` - The time in seconds that the helm process and child processes can sleep before they are killed as zombie processes.

+    *type:* integer

+    *default*: 300

 Helm plugin uses `curl` on  `installation_source` and unzip it, then move it to `executable_path` or to default location (deployment directory) if `executable_path` is not provided.

 ### Example: